kwilax-HQ/fauna-simplified/README.md

  > you can change the document schema at any time

- > If the updated item in the schema needs indexed, you would need to create the index with **createCollectionIndex** method
+ > If the updated item in the schema needs indexed, you would need to create the index with [CreateCollectionIndex](#createcollectionindex) method

   ### Model Example
   ```